MrKiven/DiggerPlus/README.md

 # Dev environment

-`diggerplu start --access-logfile - --error-logfile -` to start server, and it will output log to stdout/stderr
+`diggerplus start --access-logfile - --error-logfile -` to start server, and it will output log to stdout/stderr